-8. Cases of use of published works where permission is not required
+8. Cases of use of published works where permission is optional

 The Intellectual Property Law provides specific exceptions to copyright, allowing the use of a published work without permission and/or paying royalties or remuneration if such use is not for the purpose of commercial purposes, but for the purpose of developing common social and cultural purposes, contributing to improving people’s access to knowledge.
 At the same time, these deed do not harm the author, the work or the copyright to the work.
 For that reason, some articles of the Law on Intellectual Property- Consolidated document 2019 stipulates the following cases:

-8.1 Cases of use of published works where permission and payment of royalties and/or remunerations are not required
+8.1 Cases of use of published works where permission and payment of royalties and/or remunerations are optional

-Under the regulations on Article 25 of the Law on Intellectual Property the cases of use of published works where permission or payment of royalties and/or remunerations is not required include:
+Under the regulations on Article 25 of the Law on Intellectual Property the cases of use of published works where permission or payment of royalties and/or remunerations is optional include:

 – Duplication of works by authors for scientific research or teaching purpose;